Wa people: Military activity and drug production

 The United Wa State Army was one of the world's largest narco-armies, with up to 10,000 men under arms.
 Until 1996 the UWSA was involved in a conflict against the Mong Tai Army which suited the objectives of the Tatmadaw in the area.
 During this conflict the Wa army occupied areas close to the Thai border, ending up with the control of two separate swathes of territory north and south of Kengtung.
 In 1999 when the Burmese military requested the Wa fighters to return to the northern area the UWSA refused.

 During the 1990s the areas controlled by the UWSA were involved in heroin production.
 During the 2000s, the United Wa State Army shifted focus into amphetamine production.
 Records of official seizures compiled by the United Nations suggest that in 2006 Myanmar was the source of half of Asia's methamphetamine, known in Thailand as yaba, and some experts believe that most drug labs are in areas under Wa control.

 Geographic distribution

 The land where the Wa have been traditionally living is divided between Burma and China.
 The international border cuts the ancestral Wa region roughly in half.

 China

 The Wa are one of the 56 ethnic groups officially recognized by China.

 In China, the Wa live in compact communities in the Ximeng Va Autonomous County (in Wa: Mēng Ka or Si Moung), Cangyuan Va Autonomous County, Menglian Dai, Lahu and Va Autonomous County (Gaeng Līam), Gengma Dai and Va Autonomous County (Gaeng Mīex or Gaeng Māx), Lincang (Mēng Lām), Shuangjiang Lahu, Va, Blang and Dai Autonomous County (Si Nblāeng or Mēng Mēng), Zhenkang County, and Yongde County in southwestern Yunnan.
-Their population in China is estimated at around 400,000.
+Their population in China is estimated at 400,000.